tailwindlabs/tailwindcss/docs/source/styles/flexbox/align-content.blade.md

 ## Responsive

-To apply an align content utility only at a specific breakpoint, add a `{breakpoint}:` prefix to the existing class name.
-For example, adding the class `md:content-around` to an element would apply the `content-around` utility at medium screen sizes and above.
+To control the alignment of flex content at a specific breakpoint, add a `{breakpoint}:` prefix to any existing utility class.
+For example, use `md:content-around` to apply the `content-around` utility at only medium screen sizes and above.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](#) documentation.